Smana/workshop_kubernetes_2021/docs/04_resources_autoscale.md

 wordpress   Deployment/wordpress   1%/50%    1         5         1          8m28s
 ```

-After a few seconds we'll see that the upscaling will be done automatically based on cpu usage.
+After a few seconds we'll see that the upscaling will be done automatically.
 Here the number of replicas will reach the maximum we defined (5 pods).

 ```console
 Every 2.0s: kubectl get hpa